New Building Works

 We Need Your Help

-Wakatere BC is seeking your help in funding this new building project.
-While our programme began in 2017 with a combined Wakatere and North Shore Rugby Club America's Cup luncheon fundraiser in August 2017, we need your help to continue.
-We are appealing to local businesses, grant authorities and club members.
-Our goal is to raise the remaining funds by the end of 2018.
+Wakatere is seeking your help in funding this new building project.
+We began in August 2017 with an America's Cup luncheon fundraiser and now we need your help to continue.

 From May 2018 we are running a fun LUXURY TRAVEL RAFFLE.
 This is a next stage fundraiser for the club's Junior Sailor's Locker and Deck Extension of which everyone will benefit and we really need all our members & families to get behind it.
 Tickets will be distributed to the membership.
 See flyer below.